 Nick Leghorn (a.k.a.
 Foghorn) – Testing & Reviews Editor

 While attending Penn State, Nick started practicing Olympic smallbore rifle with the Penn State Rifle team.
 After only a few months of practice he was performing well enough to begin competing against other schools with the team.
 During his senior year he started branching out into different types of competitions, including USPSA handgun shooting (production division), NRA/CMP High Power Rifle (Service Rifle division), and eventually 3-gun (Tactical Optics division).
-He also founded and runs his own competition shooting team, consisting of dozens of members in multiple states and countries, who all compete and share tips and information together.

 Nick’s main areas of interest in shooting are competition sports, long range accuracy, and scientific testing.
 He really enjoys using his knowledge of statistics and analytical abilities to solve questions and do interesting experiments with firearms.
 To that end he also handloads his own ammunition and is constantly looking for tools and gear to better his score or just simply to test and figure out if it performs as advertised.